1a1a11a/PyMimircache/docs/User/quick_start.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Apart from LRU, we have also provided a varieties of other cache replacement algorithms for you to play with, including Optimal, FIFO, LRU-2, LRU-K, MRU, LFU_RR, LFU_MRU, LFU_LRU, Random, SLRU, S4LRU, clock, adaptive SLRU.

 .. note::
-Check here for detailed information about each cache replacement algorithms. :ref:`cache_replacement_algorithms`.
+Check here :ref:`here <algorithms>` for detailed information about each cache replacement algorithms.

 To play with these cache replacement algorithms, you just substitue 'LRU' in the examples above with cache replacement algorithm you want, then give a cache_size and bin_size.
 This e reason why we need cache_size and bin_size is that for a general cache replacement algorithm, the profiling is done by sampling at certain points among all cache size, in other words, the nth element in numpy arrays returned represents the result at cache size of n*bin_size.
 Some examples are shown below: